maixnor/wu-quartz/content/Climate Change.md

 		- Assumptions for Projection
 			- business and usual
 			- e.g. Kenia will evolve as other countries have historically
-	- #todo insert global projection from slides here
+	- #wontfix insert global projection from slides here
 	- most important country for global population: Nigeria
 	- population peak in Nigeria by 2080
 		- previous projection was 2070 -> too optimistic, female education is not going as well as expected